-Diabetes is a condition that requires constant monitoring and mindfulness, which can present challenges in today’s busy lifestyles.
-Most experts will agree that there are core health practices that are essential to managing diabetes: blood glucose control, medication management, exercise, nutrition and support.
+Diabetes is a condition that requires constant monitoring and mindfulness, which can present challenges with today’s busy lifestyles.
+Most experts agree that there are core health practices essential to managing diabetes: blood glucose control, medication management, exercise, nutrition, and support.

-WHA’s mission is to provide you with information that will help make choices that ultimately result in healthier outcomes—because healthier outcomes can mean improved quality of life and longevity.
-And that is what we want for you and your family.
+WHA provides you with tools, programs and resources to help make choices that ultimately result in healthier outcomes as well as improved quality of life and longevity.
+We offer these in support of you and your family.

 Kidneys are remarkable organs that remove waste products from the blood system.
 Diabetes can damage the kidneys and cause them to lose the ability to filter out waste products; which can result in kidney disease and kidney (renal) failure.
 Keeping your diabetes and blood pressure under control lowers the risk of kidney disease.
 A urine test know as albuminuria checks how well your kidneys are functioning and should be done once a year.

 Experts have found that high blood pressure and diabetes–the “dastardly duo”–seem to go hand-in-hand.
 For most people living with diabetes, the general goal is to keep your blood pressure less than 140/90.
 However, maintaining a blood pressure level that fits with your personal health may not be the same for someone else.
 Your doctor will work with you to help you maintain the blood pressure level that fits with your personal health needs.
 Get tips on how to reduce your blood pressure.

 If not managed well, diabetes can affect any part on your body.
 WHA is dedicated to educating members about the importance of preventive care and health screenings, discussing the risks associated with diabetes with your doctor and educating members about how to prevent complications from the disease.
 To learn more about diabetes, visit the American Diabetes Association website.